30. 08. 2024 Daniel Degasperi Blue Team, SEC4U

 The Threshold Rules

-Before the introduction of the new ES|QL language, to create such a rule based on a threshold, it was necessary to use rules of type Threshold.
+Before the introduction of the new ES|QL language, if we wanted to create a rule like that based on a threshold, we would’ve had to use rules of type Threshold.

-Below is a simplified basic example.
+Here’s a simplified basic example:

 event.category:file